 In 1931 The Pair-o-Dice Club opened in Las Vegas.
 In 1941 The El Rancho Vegas opened as the first resort on what is now famously known as The Strip.
-In 1942 a second casino, Hotel Last Frontier opened on The Strip but it wasn’t until Bugsy Siegel took an interest in Las Vegas and opened the Flamingo in 1946 and the Desert Inn in 1950 that our little town hit the map as a gambling hotspot.
+In 1942 a second casino, Hotel Last Frontier, opened on The Strip, but it wasn’t until Bugsy Siegel took an interest in Las Vegas that our little town hit the map as a gambling hotspot.
+He opened the Flamingo in 1946 and the Desert Inn in 1950.

-Fast forward to 2009 and the opening of City Center, a 16,797,000 square-foot mixed-use, urban complex on seventy-six acres of The Strip and costing a record $9.2 billion to construct and it’s pretty evident that Bugsy had at least a glimpse into the future of what Las Vegas could become to the world.
+Fast forward to 2009 and City Center, a 16,797,000 square-foot mixed-use urban complex, opens on 76 acres of The Strip, with construction costs totaling $9.2 billion.
+It’s pretty evident that Bugsy had at least a glimpse into the future of what Las Vegas would become to the world.

 Today, in Las Vegas, we tend to divide our casinos into three categories: Casinos on The Strip, Downtown Casinos, and Casinos for Locals.

-Spread throughout Las Vegas, Henderson and North Las Vegas are a host of “Casinos for Locals” built mainly for our residents.
-Most, if not all the “Casinos for Locals” have players cards that are free to customers.
+Spread throughout Las Vegas, Henderson, and North Las Vegas are a host of “Casinos for Locals” built mainly for our residents.
+Most, if not all, the “Casinos for Locals” have players cards that are free to customers.
 You accumulate points on your card from dining, drinks, and entertainment in the casino.
-As your points add up so do the discounts and free stuff.
-Most casinos for locals don’t charge for parking and that’s a big plus because many casinos on the strip and downtown now charge for parking.
-Here is a list and links to the best known “Casinos for Locals:”
+As your points add up, so do the discounts and free stuff.
+Most casinos for locals advertise free parking, which is a big plus considering that many casinos on the strip and downtown now charge for parking.
+Here is a list of links to the best known “Casinos for Locals:”